840 million people speak English

 But let’s get one thing clear: Internet fraud isn’t limited to Nigeria.

 Most Nigerians despise scammers and deplore the damage they’ve done to the country’s reputation.
 However, every country has a few bad apples, and in Nigeria, some of those bad apples used their English skills to become famous for a specific type of email scam called “advance fee fraud.”
-Other countries have their own specialties, and when it comes to Internet fraud as a whole, most of it actually comes from countries other than Nigeria, and continents other than Africa.
+Other countries have their own specialities, and when it comes to Internet fraud as a whole, most of it actually comes from countries other than Nigeria, and continents other than Africa.
 For example, Russians are known for hacking restaurants and stealing customer’s data, and Estonia is a hotbed of clickbait fraud.

 Also, these days, that “Nigerian Prince” offering to share his wealth via email could just as easily be an old white guy from Louisiana.